Yale-DMAC/dmac_data_docs/README.md

 - __ArchivesSpace support__: product ownership, application and user management
 - __Training, documentation, consultation__

-These services are provided in different contexts.
-Some services originate internally (e.g. SCMS staff identify and prioritize data problems), others are requested by other units, and others occur as part of larger projects or initiatives.
+These services are provided in multippe contexts.
+In some cases our work originates internally - e.g. SCMS staff identify and prioritize data problems and opportunities.
+In others, services are requested by other SCTS units, special collections departments, or repositories.
+Our services may also be provided as part of our participation on committees, advisory groups, task forces, or working groups.
+And finally, SCMS services may be provided to support cross-departmental projects, programs, or initiatives.

 ### Metadata management